 Think back to your college frisbee team.
 Some girls preferred the co-ed team and some preferred the women’s team.
 Even though both groups played the exact same game, the social experience of the two teams was different.
 The same is true in poker.
 Some women are exhausted by the way certain men treat them at the table and just want a place to play in peace.

 With women currently representing such a small fraction of all live poker players, the chances that an all-female table populates naturally is slim-to-none.
 For the women who play in private, all-female poker games year-round, the Ladies Event gives them a chance to soak up the magic of the World Series of Poker while keeping their preferred all-women table dynamic.

 A chance for women in poker to meet one another

 Finally, the Ladies Event lets you connect with many of the other women in poker to network, share experiences, and make meaningful friendships.
 For the regular at a small card room in Florida, making a pilgrimage to the Ladies Event may be the only time of the year she can connect with like-minded women in poker.
 It’s human nature to bond with people who share your passions and perspectives; female poker players can be hard to come by so it’s to everyone’s benefit that there is an annual reunion to keep the community connected.

 If you’re interested in meeting other women in poker, consider signing up for one of PokerPower’s study groups here https://pokerpower.com/free-sign-up.
-We offer free lessons and community games every week for female-identifying poker players and we hope to get to know you soon!
+We offer free lessons and community games every week for female-identifying poker players.
+Take your seat at the table and experience the power of poker.